Frank Nelson Cole

 Frank Nelson Cole (September 20, 1861 – May 26, 1926) was an American mathematician.
 He is most famous for discovering the factors of the Mersenne number 2^{67} − 1.

 Life and works

 Cole was born in Ashland, Massachusetts.
 When he was very young, the family moved to Marlborough, Massachusetts where he attended school and graduated from Marlborough High School.
-He was then educated at Harvard, where he lectured on mathematics from 1885 to 1887.
+He attended Harvard from 1878, graduating in 1882.
+From 1883 to 1885 he studied at Leipzig University under Felix Klein on a fellowship.
+He returned to Harvard, presented his thesis, and lectured on mathematics there from until 1887.